ykcoatepe/portfolio_exporter/README.md

 - Writes PID and metadata under `out/.pid/` for safe lifecycle management.
 - Shows an “Active positions” view sourced from `out/micro_momo_journal.csv` (Pending/Triggered).

+TR-local schedule: Sentinel computes today’s Turkey-local times from U.S. RTH 09:30–16:00 ET via timezone conversion (DST-aware).
+By default it hard-resets at RTH open, optionally re-arms at 13:30 ET (TR-local time displayed), disallows new signals after 15:30 ET, and can honor a single post-halt re-arm per day.
+You can toggle afternoon/halts behavior from the Sentinel menu.
+Times shown/logged are Europe/Istanbul while staying aligned to the U.S. session and DST automatically.

 Menu usage

 1. `python main.py` → select `Pre‑Market` → `Sentinel`.